HongPong/wordpress_migrate/README.txt

+WordPress Migrate module for Drupal 8.x

 The WordPress Migrate module provides tools for setting up migration processes from the WordPress blog to a Drupal 8 site.
 By providing a few configuration settings and a pointer to an XML export file, migration configuration entities will be generated which can then be executed or otherwise managed with the migrate_tools module.

+This module has been developed since 2010 to reliably import WordPress sites into Drupal.

 There are a few ways to make use of wordpress_migrate: